juan-carlos-correa/with-controlled-form/README.md

 `npm install with-controlled-form --save`

 ## How to use ?

+You have two options to choose: use a HOC (High Order Component) or a React Hook.

+### Use the WithControlledForm HOC

-This HOC revives 3 parameters: The UI Form component, the initial state and validators and return a new controlled form component.
+This HOC revives 3 parameters:

+- The UI Form component
+- The initial state of the form
+- The validations of the form

+And returns a new controlled form component ready to use.

+Example:

 ```
+import { WithControlledForm } from 'with-controlled-form';

 // Setup of the initial state of the component
 const initialState = {
   email: '',